ratsakatika/camera-traps/README.md

 ## 💡 Overview

 This repository contains code to run an wildlife alert system on your laptop, PC or server.
-You can even run the basic version on a Raspberry Pi 4B (4GB RAM minimum).
+You can even run the basic version on a [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) (requires 4GB RAM minimum).

 The system will process photos sent from a 4G-enabled camera trap and send alerts directly to your mobile phone.